-What to do with your car, and how to maintain it, depends on how long you’re leaving your car idle.
+When regional or national driving restrictions are in place, it's important to know what to do with your car and how to maintain it, which depends on how long you’re leaving it idle.
 For example, you may be using it to top up on food and supplies or driving it if you work in an essential job or industry.
-But for many, you may not need or want to use your car for a lot longer, maybe even months.
+On the other hand, you may not need or want to use your car for a lot longer, such as during a lockdown.

-Remember that even if you’re not using it, you’ll still have to insure your car unless you make a Statutory Off Road Notification (SORN).
-You can only make a SORN if the car’s being kept off the road.
+Remember that even if you’re not using it, you’ll still have to have a valid MOT and insure your car unless you make a Statutory Off Road Notification (SORN).
+You can only make a SORN if the it’s being kept off the road.

-Here are some commonly asked questions and answers:
+Here are some commonly asked questions and our advice.
+You'll find more tips on our car maintenance page.

 How long can you leave a car without starting?